 Community & Organizational Development Director

 Rebecca Kinslow is the Community & Organizational Development Director and a member of the executive leadership team for Metro Arts, Nashville’s Office of Arts & Culture.
-With over 20 years of experience as an arts administrator, she has specialized in event-planning, marketing, community development, program management and organizational development in the non-profit, higher education and government sectors.
+With over 20 years of experience as an arts administrator, she has specialized in event-planning, marketing, community development, grantmaking, program management and organizational development in the non-profit, higher education and government sectors.

 Kinslow leads the development, strategic planning and oversight of programs, partnerships and financial investments designed to support stronger arts & cultural organizations in Nashville.
 She oversees a $2.5 million annual public grant investment program, cultural and racial equity strategy, community arts programming and a wide network of local and national partnerships that expand the mission of Metro Arts to drive a vibrant and equitable community through the arts.
-Currently, she is participating in the National Arts Strategies/University of Pennsylvania Executive Program in Arts & Cultural Strategy, a Collective Impact learning cohort of nonprofit, private sector and government representatives in Nashville, and an Arts Workgroup with the Government Alliance for Racial Equity.
-She also serves on the steering committee for the Americans for the Arts County Arts Network and the program advisory committee for the Arts & Business Council of Greater Nashville.
+She holds an Executive Certificate in Arts & Cultural Strategy and is currently pursuing a Masters in Nonprofit Leadership at University of Pennsylvania.
+She serves on Americans for the Arts’ County Arts Network and Equitable Investments Advisory Committee, the Create Justice Network Peer Learning Action Group, the Program Advisory Committee for the Arts & Business Council of Greater Nashville and the Government Alliance for Racial Equity Arts Workgroup.

-In her spare time, Kinslow savors the natural beauty and distinct cultural personality that Nashville has to offer through hiking, culinary adventures, visiting art galleries and museums, and attending live music shows and theatrical performances.
-She also loves to travel and is an Advanced Open Water scuba diver with more than a decade of experience and over 200 dives logged.
+In her spare time, Kinslow enjoys the natural beauty and distinct cultural personality that Nashville has to offer through hiking, culinary adventures, visiting art galleries and museums, and attending live music shows and theatrical performances.
+She also loves to travel and is an Advanced Open Water scuba diver with more than 15 years of experience and over 200 dives logged.